-This Technical Report describes use cases where a SHAKEN Originating Service Provider (OSP) may not have complete locally available information to establish a verified association between a calling telephone number (calling TN) and its direct Customer, as the basis for assigning a “full attestation” value to particular calls.
-In addition, this report summarizes a few different mechanisms; Delegated Certificates, EV Certificates with TN Letter of Authorization (LOA), and Central Database, that have been proposed to provide the OSP with additional information regarding the entity placing a call and the telephone numbers that entity has a valid association with in order to support the OSP marking the call with the highest attestation level.
+This Technical Report describes use cases where a Signature-based Handling of Asserted information using toKENs (SHAKEN) Originating Service Provider (OSP) may not have complete locally available information to establish a verified association between a calling telephone number (calling TN) and its direct Customer, as the basis for assigning a “full attestation” value to particular calls.
+In addition, this report summarizes a few different mechanisms; Delegated Certificates, Extended Validation (EV) Certificates with TN Letter of Authorization (TNLoA), and Central TN Database, that have been proposed to provide the OSP with additional information regarding the entity placing a call and the telephone numbers that entity has a valid association with in order to support the OSP marking the call with the highest attestation level.
 All three approaches are considered viable, however, they do present different tradeoffs in terms of complexity, cost to service providers and enterprises, and the assumptions around the relationship between service providers, their customers, and other entities in the SHAKEN and voice network ecosystems.
 It is difficult to predict how these tradeoffs will influence industry acceptance of one solution over another, and it is likely that the “best” solution will vary based on the deployment use case.

-The assessment in Annex A is a relative comparison of how these different solution mechanisms approach the general problem.
+The assessment in Annex A is a relative comparison of how these different solution mechanisms approach solving the added complexities in these use cases.
 The three approaches in Annex A provide different solution alternatives to provide the OSP with sufficient information to fully attest that the calling TN is associated with the calling entity where that might not otherwise be supported by local policy and locally available information.
-The three approaches are 1) Delegated Certificates, 2) EV Certificates with TN Letter of Authorization (LOA) and 3) Central Database.
+The three approaches are 1) Delegated Certificates, 2) EV Certificates with TN Letter of Authorization (TNLoA) and 3) CentralTN Database.
 Within the Delegated Certificate approach there are various solution sub-options that differ based on who authorizes the Enterprise to obtain a certificate and who issues the certificate.
 It should be noted that these approaches are not mutually exclusive and more than one approach can be implemented without impacting the other(s).

 As shown in the Solution Comparison Matrix in Table A.1, all three solution approaches are technically viable in terms of their ability to support the principles listed in Section 6.
 The three approaches share the following fundamental constructs:

-Enterprises and their trusted vendors are vetted by the TNSP or a selected vetting agency,
+Enterprises and their trusted vendors are vetted by the Telephone Number Service Provider (TNSP) or a selected vetting agency,

+Note that for a given call the same mechanism needs to be supported by the OSP, TNSP and the enterprise

 Scope

-SHAKEN (ATIS-1000074) is defined as a framework that utilizes protocols defined in the IETF Secure Telephone Identity Revisited (STIR) Working Group that work together in an end-to-end architecture to provide traceability of calls to the originating service provider (OSP), via a digital signature tied to a certificate identifying the OSP, and to allow the OSP to indicate whether or not a calling telephone number (calling TN) is valid.
-The cryptographic signature that protects this information allows the terminating service provider (TSP) to verify the OSP identity and the integrity of the calling parameters, and to make decisions about how to handle the call based on the attestation information and other call parameters.
+SHAKEN (ATIS-1000074) is defined as a framework that utilizes protocols defined in the IETF Secure Telephone Identity Revisited (STIR) Working Group that work together in an end-to-end architecture to provide traceability of calls to the OSP, via a digital signature tied to a certificate identifying the OSP, and to allow the OSP to indicate whether or not a calling telephone number (calling TN) is valid.
+The cryptographic signature that protects this information allows the Terminating Service Provider (TSP) to verify the OSP identity and the integrity of the calling parameters, and to make decisions about how to handle the call based on the attestation information and other call parameters.